 When you think about the organisations you need to notify of your change of address, the government probably ranks pretty high on the list.
 First note that we are talking about the federal government here, not the provincial governments.
-Depending on the province you live in, there may be other provincial agencies you need to inform of your new address.
+Depending on the province you live in, there are be other provincial agencies you need to inform of your new address.

 Need to update your address with more than one organization?
 Check out our interactive checklist.

 The following article will address the different ways you can change your address with the four main governmental agencies below:

 How to change my address with the Canadian Revenue Agency (CRA)?

 We can all agree on the fact that doing taxes is a frustrating task and tax season can be a stressful period.
 In other words, you don’t want to be even more bothered by having to change your address on top of it all.
 That’s why it’s better for you to do it as soon as possible!